godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 The second line gets the scene root, using one large assumption.
 We first get this node's :ref:`SceneTree <class_SceneTree>`, and then access the root node, which in this case is the :ref:`Viewport <class_Viewport>` this entire game is running under.
-Then we get the first child of the :ref:`Viewport <class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or ``Test_Level.tscn``.
+Then we get the first child of the :ref:`Viewport <class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or any of the other provided levels.
 We are making a huge assumption that the first child of the root is the root node that our player is under, which could not always be the case.

 If this doesn't make sense to you, don't worry too much about it.
-The second line of code only doesn't work reliably if you have multiple scenes loaded as childs to the root node at a time, which will rarely happen for most projects.
+The second line of code only doesn't work reliably if you have multiple scenes loaded as children to the root node at a time, which will rarely happen for most projects.
 This is really only potentially a issue depending on how you handle scene loading.

 The third line adds our newly created ``SimpleAudioPlayer`` scene to be a child of the scene root.
 This works exactly the same as when we are spawning bullets.